jonnonz1/nz-statute-book/acts/public/1957/charitable-trusts-act-1957.md

   (b) a statutory declaration made by one of the subscribers to the application setting forth any trusts on which the applicant or applicants hold any property, being trusts not set out in any document or copy of a document accompanying the application:
   (c) in any case where the application for incorporation is made by the trustees of a society—
     (i) a copy of the rules and other documents (if any) providing for the constitution of the society, certified by one of the subscribers to the application as a correct copy of the then current rules and documents, or (where there are neither any such rules nor any such documents) a statutory declaration made by one of the subscribers to the application setting forth the purposes of the society, the manner in which persons become members or cease to be members thereof, and the manner in which the society operates:
-    (ii) a statutory declaration made by one of the subscribers to the application to the effect that the application is authorised by the society, and specifying the mode in which it is so authorised.
+    (ii) a statutory declaration made by one of the subscribers to the application to the effect that the application is authorised by the society, and specifying the mode in which it is so authorised:
+  (d) an electronic address for the purposes of any communication with the board.
 (3) If the Registrar considers that any documents accompanying an application do not disclose sufficient information regarding the trusts on which any property is held by the applicant or applicants, the Registrar may refuse to register the trustees as provided in this Part until the further information that the Registrar requires is supplied to the Registrar.
 (4) Original documents may in any case accompany any such application instead of copies, and the provisions of subsection (5) of section 29 shall thereupon apply in respect of the documents.